ChiaraCati/FlooData/README.md

 Final licences for the mashed-up datasets have been chosen according to licencs compatibility.

-In  the following table we listed all original datasets licences and found them to bel all commercial, 3 of them national, all the remaining ones international, as a result of this analysis we decided to licence all mashed-up datasets under a CC-BY-SA 4.0 licence to allow theyr mash up and keep it international.
+In  the following table we listed all original datasets licences and found them to bel all commercial, 3 of them national, all the remaining ones international, as a result of this analysis we decided to licence all mashed-up datasets under a CC-BY-SA 4.0 licence to allow their mash up and make them international.

 | ID      | Dataset | Originals' licences | Final licence |
 | :---    | :---    | :---                |     :---     |